hgilani/hgilani.github.com/source/_posts/2012-09-27-why-memento-moved-from-java-to-couchapps-to-node-dot-js-technology-stack.markdown

 ## VPS and EC2

 I started with a VPS provider, [**Webfaction**](http://webfaction.com), for hosting Memento.
 After spending some time on configuring the VPS m/c and deploying Memento I was happy that memento was up and running.
-To my surprise, in the next one hour I go an email from the **WebFction** support that they have the killed the java process for my web application as it was taking too much memory.
-This confused me since during the application development I never noticed any abnormal memory usage.
+To my surprise, in the next one hour I go an email from the **WebFction** support that they have the killed the java process for my app as it was taking too much memory.
+This confused me since during the app development I never noticed any abnormal memory usage.
 This led to a realization that hosting a basic app on [Tomcat](http://tomcat.apache.org) or [Jetty](http://jetty.codehaus.org) servlet container required 256 MB of minimum RAM.
-In my opinion this is due to JVM overhead and th number of jars (58 jar files) that memento was loading in the JVM due to frameworks selected for the application.
+In my opinion this is due to JVM overhead and th number of jars (58 jar files) that memento was loading in the JVM due to frameworks selected.
 This kicked VPS provider out of equation.

 Next I decided to evaluate [Amazon EC2](http://aws.amazon.com/).
 For new customers Amazon EC2 provides a micro instance free for the first year.
 This meant no upfront cost to get started and no more memory constraints.
 After using Memento on EC2 for a month, I decided to host a continuous integration server, [Hudson](http://www.eclipse.org/hudson/).
 At this point I got another surprise.
 Whenever CI server started building memento on code commits entire EC2 instance would freeze.
 After some debugging I realized that's how Amazon wants a micro instance to perform.
 It defines a micro instance as-